The Serpent Warriors

-The Serpent Warriors (also known as The Golden Viper) is a 1987 American-Hong Kong crime-horror film directed by John Howard and Niels Rasmussen starring Clint Walker, Eartha Kitt, Christopher Mitchum, Anne Lockhart, Kathleen Lu, Yuen Kao, and Anita Merritt.
+The Serpent Warriors (also known as The Golden Viper) is a 1987 crime-horror film directed by John Howard and Niels Rasmussen starring Clint Walker, Eartha Kitt, Christopher Mitchum, Anne Lockhart, Kathleen Lu, Yuen Kao and Anita Merritt.
+The film is an American-Hong Kong co-production.

 Plot

 A zoologist is called to a construction site that has snakes that was once was the ancient site of a snake-worshiping cult.